 I am very excited to be writing this post because it has been a long time coming!
 After many years of teaching part-time, I am back in a primary classroom – with the most wonderful group of children!
-I was very excited to set up my room and now share it with you.
+I was very excited to create my classroom setup ideas, and get everything organized in my room and now share it with you.

 For many years I have been admiring classrooms that I have come across online and in my school.
 I knew exactly how I wanted my classroom set up and organized.